 As the new year approaches, we will continue our efforts to address these issues through all means possible, including continuation of our awareness campaign to shed light on our situation and educate legislators and the public on what is needed to remedy ongoing issues, make our jobs safer, and improve our staffing levels.
 This will be a group effort, and the membership will be called upon to take part in voicing our needs and concerns.
 We need members at all facilities to fill out this form to report COVID-related violations of mandate protocol, lack of PPE, closed assignments and inmate unrest.

 The MCO Executive Board and staff are working on the campaign phases now.
-For a summary of our efforts since the pandemic began, please go to the MCO website.
+See a summary of our efforts since the pandemic began.

 Stay safe and enjoy the holiday season as much as you can with these extreme conditions.